 Meet the money: Yes, aggressive national fundraising outreach, including trips to New York and California to meet potential donors.
 Among a handful of possible candidates to attend September 2013 event at home of Woody Johnson, New York Jets' owner and Mitt Romney's national finance chairman.
 Also attended a fundraising strategy meeting at the National Republican Senatorial Committee headquarters in Washington with well-connected lobbyists and Mitt Romney bundlers from 2012 election.
 Among top fundraisers in early 2016 field in campaign and leadership political action committees.

 Networking: Yes, conservative and party activists, focused in part on repairing tea party relationships strained over immigration.
-Speech to National Rifle Association in April; also foreign policy speech at University of Texas.
 Well-received speech to Conservative Political Action Conference in March, though he lagged in the symbolic straw poll.
 Campaigned for Republican in Virginia governor's race last fall.
 Spent more than $200,000 in early December 2013 from PAC to help U.S. Rep. Tom Cotton, who's running for the U.S Senate in Arkansas.
 In October won standing ovations at Values Voter conference when affirming his Christian faith and denouncing "rising tide of intolerance" toward social conservatives.
 Delivered keynote address at fundraiser for the Florida Family Policy Council, an evangelical group that led the successful 2008 effort to ban gay marriage in the state.
 In late November, delivered foreign policy speech at the conservative American Enterprise Institute before going to London.

 Hog the TV: Staying on par with most rivals in Sunday news show appearances.
 Blanketed all five Sunday shows one day in April 2013, before he dropped the subject of immigration; made several other appearances since.
 Frequent guest on news networks.
 Was granted coveted chance to present televised Republican response to Obama's State of the Union speech in 2013, which he did in two languages and with jarring reach for drink of water.